 Light, easy drinking, bright, fresh, red fruits for uncomplicated early drinking.

 Fresh, sweet and lively, the wine retains its core of sweet red fruit all the way through.
-Produced from a blend of 90% Grenache and 10% Mourvedre the wine reached 15% alcohol.
+Produced from a blend of 90% Grenache and 10% Mourvedre the wine reached 15% ABV.

 Fennel and garrigue bring you to a medium bodied, light, open styled cherry filled wine that needs to be consumed young.